Silver-Backed Chevrotain, With Fangs And Hooves, Photographed In Wild For First Time

 Scientists say they have rediscovered a type of chevrotain that had been "lost to science" for nearly 30 years.

-"They are shy and solitary, appear to walk on the tips of their hooves and have two tiny fangs," says the Global Wildlife Conservation, which helped back the project that recently tracked down the elusive animals in southern Vietnam.
+"They are shy and solitary, appear to walk on the tips of their hooves and have two tiny fangs," says Global Wildlife Conservation, which helped back the project that recently tracked down the elusive animals in southern Vietnam.

 Scientists made the new sighting after getting tips from locals who reported seeing a gray chevrotain in the forest — meaning they had likely seen a silver-backed chevrotain (Tragulus versicolor) rather than the more common lesser chevrotain (Tragulus kanchil).

-"We had no idea what to expect, so I was surprised and overjoyed when we checked the camera traps and saw photographs of a chevrotain with silver flanks," said expedition team leader An Nguyen, a conservation scientist for GWC who is also field coordinator with the Leibniz Institute for Zoo and Wildlife Research in Berlin.
+"We had no idea what to expect, so I was surprised and overjoyed when we checked the camera traps and saw photographs of a chevrotain with silver flanks," said expedition team leader An Nguyen, a conservation scientist for Global Wildlife Conservation who is also field coordinator with the Leibniz Institute for Zoo and Wildlife Research in Berlin.

 "For so long this species has seemingly only existed as part of our imagination," Nguyen said in a news release about the research, which was published Monday in the scientific journal Nature Ecology & Evolution.